CBD has attracted much attention in terms of improving a wide range of issues affecting humans but it is also an increasingly common choice for dogs.

 No dog owner needs a reminder about this, but in terms of the amount of CBD a dog should be given it is critical to remember that dosage depends on the dog’s current state of health, the condition you are trying to improve, the dog’s weight and any other relevant information you or a vet may have.

 Always consult a Veterinarian/Vet

-Knowledge of your dog’s full medical history, current complaints and reactions to previous treatments are crucial to making the right decision about how much CBD might be helpful for your dog.
+Knowledge of your dog’s full medical history, current complaints, and reactions to previous treatments is crucial to making the right decision about how much CBD might be helpful for your dog.

 We always recommend you seek professional veterinary advice before using CBD.